IBM/sustainability-reference-architecture/docs/Requirement/Use-Case-Model/Use-Case/Space-Utilization-Optimization-for-Sustainability.md

 ### Description

-To analyze and optimize the usage of physical space in an organization to reduce waste, increase efficiency, and support sustainability goals.
+<p>To analyze and optimize the usage of physical space in an organization to reduce waste, increase efficiency, and support sustainability goals.</p>